|Course Length:||18 Months - 3 Years Part-Time|

 If you are already working in such a position, the programme will enable you to develop your role and enable you to reflect upon and share your expertise whilst acquiring an accredited academic qualification.

-Tuition fees for studying on this Postgraduate Certificate are £34 per credit for UK and EU students enrolling on the programme in academic years 2019/20 or 2020/21, i.e. £680 per 20 credit module.
+Tuition fees for part-time study on this Postgraduate Certificate are £39 per credit for UK students enrolling on the programme in academic year 2022/23.
+This is equivalent to £780 per 20 credit module.

 60 credits are required to complete a Postgraduate Certificate.